 LED bulbs

-Like HID, are not allowed to be retrofitted on car headlights – you can fit them in interior lights for example.
+Like HID, LED bulbs are not allowed to be retrofitted on car headlights – you can fit them in interior lights, for example.
 You may find LED lights with H7 fittings for example, but they are not road legal or ECE compliant.
 LEDs are more energy efficient and long lasting than the competition - up to 10 or so years.
 These days, LED lights are generally replacing xenon in new cars – for example, current higher-end Mercedes-Benz A Class models feature LED headlights.
 They’re practical and allow car makers to create cool headlight shapes.
 LEDs can be fitted with sensors and therefore become adaptive.
 The downside is they can be incredibly expensive to replace and only done by professionals.

 Future of headlights